 At the end of the day, buying an Insta360 ONE RS is your choice, based on your unique priorities.
 If you’re a creator or an adrenaline junkie that needs to capture crystal clear images and share it quickly, then the One RS is definitely a solid option.

 You will no doubt capture some great 4K and 6K footage.
-If you ever need to transfer that large batch of footage to an editor or teammate for post-production work, use MASV to delivery heavy media files, anywhere in the world — fast.
+If you ever need to transfer that large batch of footage to an editor or teammate for post-production work, use MASV to deliver heavy media files, anywhere in the world — fast.

 MASV is the fast, secure, and easy way to move RAW and processed footage through your production workflow.
 We can handle up to 5 TB with a single file and push files at max speed across our 150+ global data centres.
 When you sign up today, you’ll receive 100 GBs free to send files from your action camera, cinematic camera, or any camera capable of high-res capture.

 Get 100 GB to use with the fastest, large file transfer service available today, MASV.